A Community Healers’ Council Lecture

 Many of us are long-separated from our ancestors’ wisdom teachings about how to meet and nurture the shamanic archetype.
 We need cultural models that allow the healing power of the archetype to express itself within us, while honoring the current and historical realities of colonization.

-~ How can we do that in a way that serves their community?
+~ How can we do so in a way that serves our community?

 The Community Healers’ Council is a learning laboratory for ritual practitioners.
 We meet monthly in Calgary, and use the tools of council, divination, constellation, dreamwork, and ceremony to deepen our connections to our sacred living world.

 Current Community Healers’ Council members – no charge

 Subscribe to the Soul Passages Newsletter to learn about upcoming local and online events, as well as resources and announcements about Death Midwifery.